 NOTE The information configured in this screen can extend to more than one page, if necessary, to allow configuration of up to 2550 reachable networks per link (255 pages and 10 reachable nets per page).
 Press [Next Page] to proceed to a new page.
 Press [Prev Page] to display a prior page.
 Use [First Page] to display the first page (for example, if you are viewing the third page, pressing [First Page] will immediately display the first page).
-Press [Last Page] to display the last page of configured reachable networks.
-To consolidate reachable networks entries (from several pages, for example) press [Condense Page] .
-Fields Neighbor gateway address
+Press [Last Page] to display the last page of reachable networks that has been configured.
+To consolidate reachable networks entries (from several pages, for example) press [Condense Page].